TheWeepingWill/Epicodus/README.md

    4: Run the command `ruby lib/projectname.rb`

-   This will prompt a basic user interface that will offer a brief description of the project then demonstrate functionality.
+   This will prompt a basic user interface that will demonstrate functionality.

    A comprehenive list of Days and their subdirectories are below